NIGHT-SHIFT workers caught a suspected fuel thief red-handed – and locked him in his car until police arrived.

 Danny shrugged off his heroics and said: "I don’t think the company would advise us to have a go but I just saw an opportunity and took it."

-The workers were praised by company secretary Mr Stephen Swalwell who said: “They have done a fantastic job.
-We are lucky to have such good people working here.”
+The workers were praised by company secretary Mr Stephen Swalwell (correct spelling) who said: "They have done a fantastic job.
+We are lucky to have such good people working here."